 University College takes special care to assist students who have not decided on a particular major.
 University College advisors understand that most undergraduates will change their minds about their majors several times before graduating.
 Many first-year students are not sure what they want to study and others have made only tentative choices and wish to explore several possibilities.

 As part of its mission to help students clarify their educational goals, University College provides information about all of the programs and majors on campus.
 Advisors stand ready to direct exploratory students to career services specialists.
-The Associate of General Studies degree program in University College has been specifically designed to facilitate the decision making process for exploratory students.

 Relationship of University College to General Education